lborocs/22cob290-part2-team-07/design/Report/report.md

 Based on our communication with client representatives, posts can be written and edited in markdown for users who choose to use it.
 Instead of spending time implementing a markdown to HTML converter to display the post, we used the library showdown.js [^showdown] to convert the markdown stored in the database to HTML on the server side.
-When viewing a post, the markdown is converted to HTML on the server side, then sent to and displayed in the browser.
+When viewing a post, the markdown is converted to HTML on the server side and then sent to and displayed in the browser.

 ### CDN

-As per feedback point 12 (see Table 1), uploading images is a required functionality for the knowledge management subsystem.
-Based on this requirement, we've implement functionality that allows images to be uploaded to the system, given a unique file name and stored in a CDN folder on the server.
+As per feedback point 12 (see Table 1), we've implement functionality that allows images, documents, videos, etc to be uploaded to the system, given a unique file name and stored in a CDN folder on the server.
-These images can then be used in posts, using the markdown syntax for images, and rendered by the server when a post is viewed.
+These assets can then be used in posts, using the markdown syntax for embedding files, and rendered by the server when a post is viewed.
+Furthermore, links to these assets can be used outside of the knowledge management system, if need be.

 <!-- ### Charts n Graphs -->